William J. Hazzard, Esq.

 Fees & Policies

-Bill's hourly rate is $400.00 divided evenly among the participants.
-There is a three (3) hour minimum charge.
+Bill's hourly rate is $450.00.
+The rate is divided evenly among the participants.
+There is a three (3) hour minimum charge for both mediation and arbitration services.
+Payment is due within 15 days of the invoice date.

-There is no cancellation fee if you cancel more than 48 hours in advance.
-Within 48 hours, the three (3) hour minimum charge is the cancellation fee.
+There is no cancellation fee if you cancel more than two (2) business days in advance.
+Within two days, the three (3) hour minimum charge is the cancellation fee.
+Additional charges and one week's notice apply to multi-day sessions.
+See confirmation letter for details.
 Please notify Bill as soon as possible if you need to cancel so that he can schedule something else in place of the mediation or arbitration.

 "Mediators Have Ethics?"
 Collier County Bar Association Ethics Seminar, January 2017